 A made-in-Michigan adventure film starring Oscar nominee Eric Roberts will have its world premiere on June 20 at the Penn Theatre in Plymouth.

-“The Wind Walker” is the latest film from Plymouth director and writer Tom Chaney, and it’s his most ambitious project yet.
+“The Wind Walker” is the latest film from Plymouth director and writer Tom Chaney, and it’s his most ambitious project yet (you can Get More Info on his acting school on the internet).
 Chaney got his breakthrough in the 1990s as the writer of the cult horror classic “Mosquito,” and has been the writer, director and cinematographer for numerous projects since then.

 “The Wind Walker” was filmed almost entirely in Michigan, and Chaney promises it will be a treat for the whole family.

 “It’s shot in the style of an Indiana Jones movie,” Chaney said.
 “It has a lot of different elements in it – mystery, horror, comedy – but I’d classify it as an adventure film.
 It’s something the whole family can enjoy – and I promise you, everyone will be on the edge of their seats.”

 Chaney was able to lure Oscar nominee Eric Roberts to Michigan to appear in the film, playing the pivotal role of a hard-charging book publisher.
 Roberts earned a Best Supporting Actor nomination for his role in “Runaway Train,” and is also a three-time Golden Globe nominee for “Runaway Train,” “Star 80” and “King of the Gypsies.”

 “Eric Roberts is fantastic in this film,” Chaney said.
 “We wrote this role with him in mind, and he’s incredible in it.
 He hasn’t made many films in Michigan, so we were so thrilled we were able to get him here for this.”